anas-araid/Curie-differenziata/README.md

 ### Guidelines

-Take a moment to read this document in order to make the process simple and consistent with the one used by the rest of the contributor.
+Take a moment to read this document in order to make the process simple and consistent with the one used by the rest of the contributors.

 * Fork the project
 * Make a pull request